 The following discussion describes the material U.S. federal income tax consequences of your purchase, ownership and disposition of a debt security.
 The following discussion does not describe any material U.S. federal income tax consequences attributable to investing in warrants.
-The discussion is based on the provisions of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), its legislative history, existing and proposed regulations promulgated under the Code, published rulings and judicial decisions interpreting the Code as of the date that this prospectus was issued.
+The discussion is based on the provisions of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), its legislative history, existing and proposed regulations promulgated by the U.S. Department of the Treasury under the Code (the "Treasury Regulations"), published rulings and judicial decisions interpreting the Code as of the date that this prospectus was issued.
 These laws and authorities may be repealed, revoked or modified, possibly with retroactive effect.
 No assurances can be given that any changes in these laws or authorities will not affect the accuracy of the discussion below.
 This discussion does not cover any U.S. state or local, or non-U.S. tax issues, nor does it cover issues under the U.S. federal estate or gift tax laws.